khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 ## Module description
 This page expands on the university's [module descriptions](https://github.com/khofstadter/CS220AU-DP/tree/main/assets).

 The Module Director organizes weekly sessions for weeks 16–22 and 24–25.
 Each session consists of a one-hour lecture plus a one-hour seminar for discussion.
-The lectures are given by different experts on a specific topic linked to the module (e.g., digital heritage, social networks, gender inequality, video games and cybercrime).
+The lectures are given by different experts on a specific topic linked to the module (e.g., digital heritage, social networks, gender inequality, AI and cybercrime).
 The seminars to discuss the lectures will occur a week after the lecture, you will have a whole week to prepare for the discussion.

 ## Assignment
 ### Brief and research domains
 Throughout the term, you will be asked to choose a research question from a given list (see below) and answer it in written form (i.e., in an essay).
 By your deadline, you will need to submit your essay using an [accessible PDF](https://www.adobe.com/acrobat/hub/what-is-an-accessible-pdf.html) file on FASER.

+Deadline: 24 April 12pm (2000 words for level 4; 3000 words for level 5)

+After the last week together (week 25; Thu 21 March) you will have around one month to finish your work.

 The list of research questions you must choose from for your essay: